-- 1. We are always telling our story positively (to legislators, to the community, to prospective students, to area high schools and colleges, to our own trustees and to ourselves) usually in the form of anecdotes about the success of an individual student.
+- 1. We are always telling our story positively (to legislators, to the community, to prospective students, to area high schools and colleges, to our own trustees-and to ourselves) usually in the form of anecdotes about the success of an individual student.
 There isn't much room left for critical analysis of our shortcomings.
 In the community college movement, we have yet to create and value a critical perspective. - 2.
 It is difficult to create a common vocabulary so that key stakeholders really understand one another.
 Language is very important as a factor in the change process.
 Education tends to borrow its change language from business, and every consultant group has a specialized language.
 Community college faculty, staff, administrators, and trustees need to find their own voices in the babble of change and develop their own learning-centered language indigenous to the culture of the community college. - 3.
 Vested interests in educational institutions often prevail and provide islands of comfort for many.
 Power struggles among divisions and campuses and between individual leaders increase the tension.
 The sounds from the turf wars drown out attempts to hold reasoned conversations about anything-especially about learning. - 4.
-Even when individuals recognize the need for change, they are often overwhelmed about how to articulate the framework for change that will be required, and they are often cynical about their ability and the ability of their colleagues to undertake such grand tasks.
+Even when individuals recognize the need for change, they are often overwhelmed about how to articulate the framework for change that will be required, and they are often cynical

+- about their ability and the ability of their colleagues to undertake such grand tasks.
 Some fall back on old positions: "We tried that before, and it didn't work."
 "We have been doing that for years."
 "What's new about that?" - 5.
 Many faculty doubt the ability of their leaders to manage the transformation, and many leaders doubt the ability of their faculty to make the change happen.
-At some point, because of the overwhelming nature of the task, everyone doubts his or her own ability.
+At some point, because of the overwhelming nature of the task, everyone doubts his or her own ability. - 6.
+Everyone complains about the time required to continue the present structure while involved in creating a new structure.
+In times of major change we in the crucible of change.